Lesson 5 of 6

 Living responsibly under God means practicing friendship and neighborliness.
 “A friend loves at all times” (17:17a); also 14:20-21; 18:24; 19:4, 6; 25:17; 27:6, 10, 14.

-God the beginning
+God the Beginning

 God the Creator

 The God encountered in Proverbs is the Creator of the heavens and the earth.
-Put plainly in 3:19, “The LORD by wisdom founded the earth; by understanding he established the heavens”; see also 8:22-31.
-Absent from this book is a recital of God’s mighty acts in history; these themes are dealt with elsewhere (see, for example, Deuteronomy 26:1-15; Joshua 24:1-28; Psalms 105; 114; 136:10-26; Hosea 11:1-11).
+Put plainly in 3:19, “The LORD by wisdom founded the earth; by understanding he established the heavens” (see also 8:22-31).
+Because God created the world by and with wisdom, the world has some sense, some order to it.
+Hence, one can therefore learn something of God by observing the world.
+Absent from the Book of Proverbs is a recital of God’s mighty acts in Israel’s history; these themes are dealt with elsewhere (see, for example, Deuteronomy 26:1-15; Joshua 24:1-28; Psalms 105; 114; 136:10-26; Hosea 11:1-11).

-God the guide and sustainer
+God the Guide and Sustainer

-The Creator has not abandoned the creation to run on its own (deism).
+The Creator has not abandoned the creation to run on its own (a belief of deism).
 God is continually working out God’s purposes in, with, and under the events happening on earth: “The human mind plans the way, but the LORD directs the steps” (16:9); see also 16:3; 19:21; 20:24; 21:30-31.

-God the universal God of all peoples
+God the Universal God of All Peoples

 The materials in Proverbs are not directed only to Israel.
 Wisdom does not cry out in the temples or synagogues, but in the public square, in the city gates, at the crossroads where people from all nations are gathered or passing through (1:20; 8:1-2).
-The wisdom teachers are open to good instructional materials from outside Israel; much of 22:17-24:22 has been appropriated from the teachers of Egypt.
+The wisdom teachers are open to good instructional materials from outside Israel; much of 22:17-24:22 has been appropriated from the wisdom teachers of Egypt.

 Happiness

 Living responsibly under God means finding happiness by getting wisdom.
-“She [wisdom] is more precious than jewels, and nothing you desire can compare with her” (3:15).
+“She [Wisdom] is more precious than jewels, and nothing you desire can compare with her” (3:15).
 Godly wisdom is the way to happiness.
 And the way to godly wisdom is to get started by honoring God (1:7).

 Humility